-Sea’s the limit at Penn Avenue Fish Co.
+Sea’s the limit at Penn Avenue Fish Company

 Penn Avenue Fish Company doesn’t market itself as a made-to-order restaurant.
 But for all intents and purposes, that’s exactly what it is.
 When co-owners Henry Dewey and Angela Earley opened the place in 2007, they immediately set out to offer a more specialized approach than the average fish market.
 Nine years, a second location, and one massive dining room expansion later, that strategy has proven its worth.

-Something else worth noting: at Penn Avenue Fish Company, the quality of the food is directly proportional to that of the customer service.
-Translation: they’re both unparalleled—and it doesn’t take long to notice.
+Something else worth noting: At Penn Avenue Fish Company, the quality of the food is directly proportional to that of the customer service.
+In other words, they’re both unparalleled — and it doesn’t take long to notice.

 Adds Reynolds, “We [fishmongers] are a dying breed.
 It’s a dying art.”

 That may be true, but in an industry where specialization and source are key, this market is surely swimming upstream.